felixlopz/hubrise-test-task/content/apps/woocommerce/en/troubleshooting.md

 1. Reset the configuration of WooCommerce Bridge.
 1. Configure the bridge again from scratch.
 When you reach the first step of the configuration, enter the correct URL of your WooCommerce store, ensuring the URL matches exactly with your website (pay attention to whether your website uses `www` or not).
 1. Proceed with the configuration as described in [Connect to HubRise](/apps/woocommerce/connect-hubrise/).

-After following these steps, verify if the 401 errors are resolved.
-If not, check the other troubleshooting steps or contact HubRise support.